UK-Digital-Heart-Project/Mean-shape/README.md

 # Mean Shapes in Pulmonary Hypertension

-This repository contains Visualization Toolkit (VTK) files to image process and visualuze the 3D structure of a heart model derived from over 1500 healthy subjects and 250 patients with pulmonary hypertension.
+This repository contains Visualization Toolkit (VTK) files to image process and visualize the 3D structure of a heart model derived from over 1500 healthy subjects and 250 patients with pulmonary hypertension.

 ## LVmyoPH.vtk